bdeshi/XYAHKLiveFilter/readme.md

 * To work correctly, the exe/ahk must be launched from within XY as directed in INSTALL section.
 * If the filterbox doesn't open, delete/unset the permanent variables `$p_XYAHKLiveFilter_A`,`$p_XYAHKLiveFilter_B` and try again.
 * May also fail to run if an invalid hotkey string is supplied in `$FocusHotkey`.
-* Some AntiMalware suites apparently flag compiled ahk scripts as infected, which is a false alarm.
+* Some anti-malware suites apparently flag compiled ahk scripts as infected, which is a false alarm.
   In any case, you can generate the exe yourself or directly run it as an ahk script.

 Well, that's about it.
 _Happy filtering!_

-*I know the script can benefit from some improvements, bugfixes.
-All such help is welcome!*